 The more something changes, the more it stays the same?
-The economy and tradition get an overhaul as radical Uranus exits ego-driven Aries and enters conventional Taurus from May 15, 2018–April 26, 2026.
+The economy and tradition get an overhaul as radical Uranus takes up residency in conventional Taurus from May 15, 2018–April 26, 2026.

 Uranus only visits each zodiac sign every 84 years, electrifying the airwaves for about eight years and disrupting the status quo.
 However, Uranus is in its “fall” in Taurus—a weakened position—since the energies are an awkward mismatch.
 Uranus focuses on the future while Taurus clings to the past.